Can you fix my site that I made with Visual Composer (or other drag-and-drop tool)?

 Can you teach me how to use my site?

 In many cases, yes.
 Most of my clients are out of town, so I don’t visit them in person.
-But I use Skype (or phone) to talk with them if needed, and if someone needs help, I can walk them through things that way.
+But I use Skype (or phone) to talk with them if needed to help them out.
 Depending on the situation, I may treat instruction as billable time.
 It usually doesn’t take too long.
 I can also recommend good sources of information, both free and paid.

 Can you clone a particular feature, or even a whole site?